Skip to content

 INCI: Propylene Glycol (and) Diazolidinyl Urea (and) Iodopropynyl Butylcarbamate

-• Coverage: Broad-spectrum — very effective against Gram-positive, Gram-negative bacteria, yeast, and mold.
+• Coverage: Broad-spectrum — very effective against bacteria, yeast, and mold.

 • pH Range: 3–8